sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 ### Consistent, remote-capable development environments

-We want to let you connect their local editor to your organization's Sourcegraph instance and immediately get code intelligence, builds, tests, and other development tools on all of your code.
+We will let you connect your local editor to your organization's Sourcegraph instance and immediately get code intelligence, builds, tests, and other development tools on all of your code.

 - The development environment would be centrally configured from your Sourcegraph instance, so every developer would have a consistent environment (subject to user customizations).
 - Computationally intensive tasks (such as builds, code intelligence, and tests) could be offloaded to the remote server.
 (Some will be harder to make remote than others, and we expect to make gradual progress here.)